knickodem/kfa/README.md

 ## Workflow

-There are two primary functions are `kfa()` and `kfa_report()`.
+The two primary functions are `kfa()` and `kfa_report()`.
 When the set of potential variables and (optionally) the maximum number of factors, *m*, are supplied to `kfa()`, the function:

-  - (if requested) conducts a power analysis to determine the number of folds, *k*, on which to split the data
+-   (if requested) conducts a power analysis to determine the number of folds, *k*, on which to split the data into training and testing samples
-  - creates *k* folds (i.e. training and testing samples).
+-   creates *k* folds (i.e. the training and testing samples).

 Then for each fold:

 -   calculates sample statistics (e.g., correlation matrix, thresholds
     \[if necessary\]) from training sample.
 -   runs 2:*m* factor exploratory factor analysis (EFA) models using the sample statistics, applies rotation (if specified), and extracts the factor structure for a confirmatory factor analysis (CFA).
 The structure for a 1-factor CFA is also defined.
 -   runs the 1:*m* factor CFA models on the testing sample.

 The factor analyses are run using the `lavaan` package with many of the `lavaan` estimation and missing data options available for use in